GeorgeLucas217/Geospatial-Foundation-Models-Improve-Atoll-Island-Ecosystem-Mapping...---Lucas-et-al.-2026-/README.md

 ---

 ## Instructions
+Due to the nature of this study several separate codes across different programs were needed.
+All R code is present in this GitHub repository.
+To access the Google Earth Engine codes, please head to the Google Earth Engine repository which can be found in the file 'Link to Google Earth Engine Repository'.
+Only one step needs to be completed manually, which is the tidying of the confusion matrix.
 The correct order for the code to be run is as follows:

 ### 1 - Study Site Extraction - RStudio:
 This code takes shapefiles from the Government of Maldives' official map of islands and reefs and randomly selects 20 (one within each administrative atoll) using a seed (for repeatability).
 Running this code will return a shapefile of the 20 study sites used in this analysis.